Yashkalra12/notemstige/README.md

 # Notes-App
-A simple note making application using node js
+A simple note making application using Node.js